Trigger Point Therapy - 5 Awesome Stretches for the Quads

 Kneel on one foot and the other knee.
 If needed, hold on to something to keep your balance.
 Push your hips forward.

-Regulate the intensity of this stretch by pushing your hips forward.
+forward.
 If need be, place a towel or mat under your knee for comfort.

 Primary muscles: Iliacus.
 Psoas major and minor.